dbluhm/bash-notes/README.md

 ```
 *There should have been tab completion on the notebook name*

-This will open up your preferred editor as defined by the EDITOR environment variable. *(`nvim` is the preferred editor.)* You may now edit and save your note as you normally would.
+This will open up your preferred editor as defined by the EDITOR environment variable, putting preference on `nvim` if it is present.
+You may now edit and save your note as you normally would.

+*This README is a work in progress.*